 Transportation, Accessibility & Servicing

-London Plan Policy T5 requires the Order Scheme to deliver long term cycle parking spaces for the residential element, and the Scheme would deliver 486 spaces with an additional 8 short stay cycle spaces.
-Condition 42 is imposed to secure details of long and short stay cycle parking prior to occupation.
+London Plan Policy T5 (CDC.7) requires the Order Scheme to deliver long term cycle parking spaces for the residential element, and the Scheme would deliver 508 long stay spaces (to include 4 non-residential spaces) with an additional 8 short stay visitor cycle spaces.
+Condition 44 is imposed to secure details of long and short stay cycle parking prior to occupation.

 There are re-provided 16 car spaces in total.
 The majority of this will provide replacement car parking for returning residents to the Estate (9 no.) as well as provide replacement and new disabled bays for “Blue Badge” holders (7 no.).
 13 spaces are proposed on-site at ground level beneath the podium area serving the residential blocks with an additional 3 spaces are to be provided on-street along access roads.
 This equates to an overall parking ratio of 0.056 car parking space per residential unit.
 Over and above the re-provision, the CPO Scheme is car-free in accordance with Local Plan Policy T6.
 This approach was supported by the LPA Highways team and GLA/TfL through constructive pre-application engagement.
 The site is located within a Town Centre and Controlled Parking Zone and benefits from a PTAL of 6a.
 100% of spaces will be equipped with electric vehicle charging points (active), exceeding the requirements of London Plan Policy T6.1.